 How to Communicate Bad News to Customers

 Even though we bust our butts to please our customers, things go wrong.
-Now there’s nothing you can do, and your customer is going to be pissed.
-I’m sure some (or all!) of these things have happened to you:
+Now there’s nothing you can do, and your customer is going to be very upset.
+I’ll bet you can relate with some (or all!) of these things:

 - Something bad happened externally (delay from a subcontractor, price increase from a supplier, natural disaster, etc.)